anpugeat/UK-offshore-wind-analysis/README.md

 ## Overview

-This repository consists of work I completed for a coursework on Renewable Energy Systems.
-The work examines historical UK electricity generation trends (2013-2024), projects future energy scenarios through 2050, and presents a detailed conceptual design for an offshore wind farm at Dogger Bank in the UK.
+This repository contains coursework completed for a Renewable Energy Systems module.
+The project analyses historical UK electricity generation (2013–2024), models future energy scenarios through 2050, and presents a conceptual design for an offshore wind farm at Dogger Bank.

-This analysis demonstrates that wind power is positioned to become the dominant renewable energy source in the UK, capable of meeting projected electricity demand increases from 278 TWh (2024) to over 560 TWh by 2050.
-The study includes Python power curve modeling tools adapted from academic literature to estimate wind turbine performance under various environmental conditions.
+The analysis indicates that wind is positioned to become the UK's dominant renewable energy source, capable of meeting projected demand growth from 278 TWh in 2024 to over 560 TWh by 2050.
+The repository also includes Python tools for power curve modelling, adapted from academic literature, to estimate wind turbine performance across a range of environmental conditions.

 ---